Property taxes in Marbella and Spain

 01: Purchase taxes and costs to buy a property in Marbella, Spain

-Any property prices that you see no matter where, in a brochure, on the Internet or anywhere else, are all net prices to the vendor.
+Any property prices that you see - whether it be in a brochure, the internet or anywhere else - are all net prices to the vendor.
 The purchase taxes and costs must be calculated on top of the agreed price with the vendor.

 The main difference lies in buying a brand-new property from a developer or a secondhand property.

 Properties bought from developers are subject to VAT (10%) and stamp duty (1.2%) on top of the purchase price.
-The VAT must be paid on the day of the notary.
+The VAT must be paid on the day of the notary signing.

 Secondhand properties are subject only to transfer tax (7%).
 Then it might increase, or it might not.
-The transfer tax can be paid up to 30 days after the notary.
+The transfer tax can be paid up to 30 days after the notary signing.

 For the moment, we can already see a big difference in taxes if buying from a developer or from a private individual who lives in a house.
 In a purchase of €2M, the difference is precisely 100.000€!